Wells Gray Education and Research Centre TRU Faculty of Science

 Mission

-In order to achieve its purpose the the centre’s mission is to develop and sustain physical facilities (buildings as well as trails, etc.) that will allow individuals ready access to the natural environment (learning resources and courses) throughout the year.
+The centre's mission is to develop and sustain physical facilities (such as buildings and trails) that will allow individuals to access the natural environment throughout the year.

 Facilities